Devil-Hawk/Data-Science.github.io/README.md

 - Visualized key metrics and trends to improve stakeholder understanding of customer behavior.
 - Leveraged advanced Tableau features for clear and effective data presentation.

+LLM API Call Enhancement | (_March 2024_)

+- Enhanced CodeBERT, GraphCodeBERT, and GPT-3.5 for API name prediction, refining techniques from the paper "Do Pre-trained Code Models Possess Knowledge of Correct API Names?".
+- Utilized OpenAI, Hugging Face, pandas, numpy, CodeBERT, GraphCodeBERT, and PLBART to improve model performance.
+- Employed the INK framework and models like CSNet for thorough evaluation, achieving significant improvements in accuracy and generalization.
+- Analyzed large datasets to refine models' understanding of API names, demonstrating strong data interpretation and problem-solving abilities.

 Fraudulent Job Prediction | Python, scikit-learn, NumPy , pandas , Git, gensim (_December 2023_)
 - Designed a model to improve job posting authenticity, detecting fakes with 20% higher accuracy.
 - Enhanced precision and recall by 15% with RandomSearchCV hyperparameter tuning.